Kebun Raya, Bogor: Gardens in the City

 Bogor is one of the best reasons to go to Jakarta.
 The capital does have its points of interest.
 Particularly the northern part around old Batavia, the former Dutch quarter and the old port.
 But the traffic is enough to try the patience of a saint.

-The area’s climate had been popular with Java’s Hindu rulers as far back as the 14th century.
-Nestling 290 metres above sea level with with shady trees, a refreshing climate and the majestic backdrop of Gunungs Selak and Pangrango to the south.
+The area had been popular with Java’s Hindu rulers as far back as the 14th century.
+Nestling 290 metres above sea level with shady trees, a refreshing climate and the majestic backdrop of Gunungs Selak and Pangrango to the south.

 An earthquake destroyed Raffles’ palace in 1834.
-The present one was built in 1856 and served as the official residence of the Governor-Generals of the Dutch East Indies until 1942.
-It was used by President Sukarno until 1965 but since then it has only be used for special functions.
-According the receptionist at my hotel the ghost of Sukarno still roams the corridors at night.
+The present one was built in 1856 and served as the official residence of the Governors-General of the Dutch East Indies until 1942.
+It was used by President Sukarno until 1965 but since then it has only been used for special functions.
+According to the receptionist at my hotel the ghost of Sukarno still roams the corridors at night.

 But it is the gardens that draw me back to Bogor whenever I am in the area.

-Kebun Raya was the first botanical garden in Southeast Asia and since its foundation it has served as a major research center for agriculture and horticulture.
+Kebun Raya was the first botanical garden in Southeast Asia and since its foundation, it has served as a major research center for agriculture and horticulture.
 Over the years it has conducted research into crops such as African oil palm, cinchona, coffee, cocoa, rubber, tobacco, tea, soy and rice.
 Specifically to learn about the pests and diseases that are a threat to them.
-It is run by the Indonesian Institute of Sciences who also operate three other gardens in Java and Bali.
+It is run by the Indonesian Institute of Sciences which also operates three other gardens in Java and Bali.

 A walk in the park

-A map that you can ask for when you buy your ticket shows all the main paths but there is an intricate network smaller paths which are not marked.
-Further more it is perfectly acceptable to stray from those when the mood takes allowing you to wander from path to path between tall trees, palms and over thirty different species of bamboo.
+A map that you can ask for when you buy your ticket shows all the main paths but there is an intricate network of smaller paths that are not marked.
+Furthermore, it is perfectly acceptable to stray from those when the mood takes allowing you to wander from path to path between tall trees, palms and over thirty different species of bamboo.
 There are streams with bridges, a Canarium Avenue II with dangling lianas and a Mexican garden filled with cacti and agave.

-Man made features include a pond almost covered with Victoria Amazonica, giant water lillies that can support the weight of small children.
+Man-made features include a pond almost covered with Victoria Amazonica, giant water lilies that can support the weight of small children.
 There is an orchid house and a neatly clipped rolling lawn by the side of a delightful café where you can sit and enjoy a coffee or a bowl of noodles.

 On fine weekends there are plenty of locals out to enjoy the gardens.
-Children playing on the lawns and families settling down to picnics in shady spots.
+Children play on the lawns and families settle down to picnics in shady spots.
 Young couples seek out the matching trees.
 These are two jungle giants, each around 150 years old.
-They grow so close together that local myth has it that if a young couple sit under the trees together their relationship will blossom.
+They grow so close together that local myth has it that if a young couple sits under the trees together their relationship will blossom.
 The two trees are actually of different species.
 The larger of the two is shoria leprosula or meranti, the other a type of fig called ficus albipila.